 An important aspect that all of the online courses include is interaction - interaction with the instructor as well as interaction among students.
-The course's email, discussion boards, and live chat are tools typically used for these interactions, however, many instructors take advantage of other video or interactive whiteboard types of communication tools outside of the course management system where they can work with students as a group or individually.
-And we have not forgotten about the telephone.
-Sometimes it is often easier to talk things through on the phone rather than through email!
+The course's email, discussion forums, and live chat are tools typically used for these interactions, however, many instructors take advantage of other video or interactive whiteboard types of communication tools outside of the course management system where they can work with students as a group or individually.

 In Canvas you can find out who your classmates are by selecting the 'People' link on the left.
 Each course typically starts off with an introductory activity.
 Take advantage of this to introduce yourself to your instructor and your fellow classmates.
 Later on, in this orientation, you can follow the tips to update your profile in Canvas by clicking on your Account > Profile and adding information to this page.

 Want to know more about your instructor?
 Start with the Online Instructors page or send them an email.

 The course schedule is published along with the syllabus at the beginning of the semester by the course instructor.
 Depending on the course, the flexibility of the course schedule varies, but in general, our courses are pretty well packed with readings, homework, quizzes, exams, etc. We work hard to maintain the policy of Penn State University and the Department of Statistics that all of our online courses are equivalent to what would be taught in residence course section on campus and we take this curriculum integrity issue seriously.